Robust certification of non-projective measurements: theory and experiment

 Quantum measurements serve as an interface between the classical and the quantum world and lie at the heart of quantum technologies such as quantum key distribution \cite{Pirandola_2020}, quantum metrology \cite{Giovannetti_2011}, and quantum computing \cite{Briegel_2009}.
 Usually, one considers projective measurements, which are represented by projectors onto the elements of an orthonormal measurement basis.
 However, for some tasks it is advantageous to employ generalized measurements, so-called positive operator-valued measures (POVMs).
 Although these cannot be realized directly due to their non-projective nature, they can be implemented as projective measurements in a higher-dimensional Hilbert space.
 While this need for additional dimensions complicates their implementation in experiments, they are known to yield advantages in tasks such as state discrimination~\cite{Barnett_2009} and state tomography~\cite{Scott2006, stricker_experimental_2022}.
+Despite these challenges, numerous experiments across different physical platforms have successfully implemented non-projective POVMs \cite{Bian2015,shahandeh2017ultrafine,Hou2018,Wang2023,Feng2025}

 Given their value in these tasks, much work has been devoted to quantifying the dimension of the ancillary Hilbert space required to implement certain POVMs \cite{Oszmaniec2017,Kotowski2025,gomez2016,Martinez2023}.
 It has been shown that some POVMs, even if they are not projective, can be implemented within the original space through classical mixing of randomly selected projective measurements~\cite{Oszmaniec2017}.
 POVMs that can be simulated in such a way are called projectively simulable.
 They form a proper subset of all POVMs and yield no advantage over projective measurements.